Most freshwater fish live in habitats packed with aquatic plants. They provide shelter, breeding grounds, and even a supplementary food source.

 Best For Beginners

 For those that are new to the art of aquascaping, these plants are a good place to start.
-They also very easy care for and do not need lots of additional maintenance or equipment.
+They are also very easy to care for and do not need lots of additional maintenance or equipment.

 Most of these are hardy and will be resilient in the face of many common beginner mistakes.

 The Java Fern is a classic tropical aquarium plant that is perfect for low-light aquariums.

 They have wide, broad leaves and can grow in dense clusters to provide lots of shelter and shade.

 Placing them along the edges of your tank looks great.
 They can be introduced to your tank by anchoring them to substrate, rocks, and logs.